Featuring beautiful packaging and regional flavors, Japanese food souvenirs are known as omiyage in Japanese.

-Ise in Mie Prefecture is one of Japan’s holiest sites, and the area is one of the country’s lesser-known (yet still extremely high quality) tea producers.
+Ise in Mie Prefecture is one of Japan’s holiest sites, and the area is one of the country’s lesser-known (yet still extremely high-quality) tea producers.
 Some Ise cha or “Ise tea” makes for a great souvenir to bring home along with some locally famous nagamochi (long, thin mochi cakes that are grilled and filled with red bean paste.)

-Shiga Prefecture is home to Japan’s largest lake, Lake Biwa or Biwako, and is also known for its high quality Baumkuchen layer cakes.
+Shiga Prefecture is home to Japan’s largest lake, Lake Biwa or Biwako, and is also known for its high-quality Baumkuchen layer cakes.
 Originally introduced from Europe, you can buy these throughout Japan, but Shiga offers some of the best in the country!

-A famous dessert from the Hyogo Prefecture’s capital of Kobe, Kobe Purin or “Kobe Pudding” is an iconic local omiyage.
+A famous dessert from Hyogo Prefecture’s capital of Kobe, Kobe Purin or “Kobe Pudding” is an iconic local omiyage.
 Made from eggs and heavy cream, it is soft and delicious (and ideal when you can’t give your friends Kobe beef)!

 Wakayama Prefecture is famous for its plums, and subsequently the zingy umeboshi it produces.
 These pickled plums are not to everyone's taste, but they are a fun souvenir to try with your friends at home if you can’t get your hands on some classic Kagerou sweets from Wakayama.